dzweben/personal-AiAgent/ReadMe.md

    python3 main.py

 Example interaction:
    What can I help you research?
-The health benefits of drinking green tea
+"The health benefits of drinking green tea" (sorry for a more boring example I was burnt out of this project by the time I got here!)

 Output (to console & saved in `research_output.txt`):
 {